-UPDATE 20 August 2021: GOPAX will be closing down on 17 September 2021, due to new government regulations.
+UPDATE 20 August 2021: GOPAX has announced that they will be closing down on 17 September 2021, due to new government regulations.
 They announced this information through the following email sent to its users:

 "Dear GOPAX.com users,

 In order to meet the requirement to acquire virtual asset service provider license in Korea,